Skip to Content

 Outputs

-Outputs are the services delivered (while outcomes are the impact of these services on the status of an individual or group) (see section 1).
+Outputs are the services delivered (while outcomes are the impact of these services on the status of an individual or group) (refer to section 1).
 Output information is also critical for equitable, efficient and effective management of government services.

 Outcomes

-Outcomes are the impact of services on the status of an individual or group (see section 1).
+Outcomes are the impact of services on the status of an individual or group (refer to section 1).

 Performance indicator framework diagram showing equity, effectiveness and efficiency output indicators and outcome indicators, and shows comparability and completeness of indicators.
 Details described in text below.